-A shooter is on the run after wounding NYPD officer in ‘assassination attempt’
+A second NYPD officer was shot less than a day after an ‘assassination attempt’

+(CNN) — A New York Police Department officer is in stable condition after being shot Sunday morning just before 8 a.m., the NYPD told CNN, the second such shooting of an officer in the last day.

+Sunday’s shooting took place in the 41st precinct in the Bronx and the suspect is in custody, the NYPD said.
+The unidentified officer is being treated at Lincoln Medical Center.
-(CNN) — A man in a black puffer jacket opened fire on a police officer sitting in a van in New York City in what the mayor called an “assassination attempt.”

-The officer was wounded and is expected to survive, CNN affiliate NY1 reported.
-A second officer was not hit.
+In another incident Saturday night, a man in a black puffer jacket opened fire on two police officers sitting in a van within the confines of the same precinct in what the mayor called an “assassination attempt.”
+One officer was wounded and is expected to survive, CNN affiliate NY1 reported, and a second officer in the van was not hit.

-Both officers were sitting in a van in the Bronx on Saturday night when someone came up to them and asked a question, a law enforcement official said.
+Someone came up to the two officers sitting a van and asked a question, a law enforcement official said.
 When an officer answered, the shooter opened fire, striking one near the jaw.

-The shooter is still at large and Crime Stoppers is offering a reward of $12,500 for information on his whereabouts.

 Police Commissioner Dermot Shea said the officer in the driver’s seat yelled, ‘Gun!’ when the shooter pulled out a weapon without provocation.
+Neither of the officers returned fire, Shea said.

 “What we know is that multiple shots were fired by the perpetrator at close proximity into the van,” he said.